The following is a guest blog post by Laura Boysen-Aragon, a former practicing attorney and now a legal recruiter at Solutus Legal Search, LLC.

-And don’t miss CEB’s The Basics Conference, Sep 15 & 16 in Newport Beach—it’s a terrific opportunity to learn the fundamentals of a new practice area and to network.
-There are four tracks to choose from: Business Litigation, Employment Law, Family Law, and Trust & Estate Administration and Litigation.
+And don’t miss CEB’s The Basics Conference, Sep 20 & 21, 2018 in Santa Barbara—it’s a terrific opportunity to learn the fundamentals of a new practice area and to network.
+There are four tracks to choose from: Estate Planning, Employment Litigation, Family Law, and Business Law.
+If you know you would like to move into estate planning practice, check out CEB’s online course Practice Skills │ Estate Planning.
 And CEB’s California Basic Practice Handbook is a great resource for new practitioners in a wide variety of practice areas.

 Other CEBblog™ posts you may find useful: